afrl-rq/OpenUxAS/src/ada/src/services/template/README.md

 Note that we chose a more specific suffix for the name of part 3's packages, reflecting the primary type they define.
 Hence "_Communication" is now "_Mailboxes" in those package names.

 When invoking the script you must specify the service name, in Ada source code format.
 For example, for the Route Aggregator service you would specify "Route_Aggregator" as the single argument to the script.
 The argument must be a legal Ada name because the script uses it as-is in the generated source files.
 That's why the underscore is included in the argument.
 Although Ada is case-insensitive, we suggest that you use the casing indicated so that it will be consistent with the rest of the code generated in the files.
 That will enhance readability.

-The script is named "gen_service_files.sh".
+The script is named `instantiate`.
-Therefore, you invoke the script with that name and the name of the service to be supported.
+You invoke the script with the name of the service to be supported.
 For example:

-     ./gen_service_files.sh My_Route_Aggregator
+    OpenUxAS/src/ada/src/services$ template/instantiate My_Route_Aggregator

 That will generate the six Ada/SPARK source files.

-The script also takes as input a file containing templates for the six files.
-This file is not specified on the command line but is, instead, accessed internally by the script.
-The template file is named "template.txt" and must be located in the same directy as the invocation itself.
-We supply the file with the script file.
-Users do not make the template file themselves.

-The script modifies the template file so that the service name specified via the argument appears in the generated files.
-Therefore, you must use a fresh copy of the template file for every invocation of the script.
-Users are responsible for ensuring this requirement is met.

-The last step in the script calls the GNAT tool "gnatchop."
-That tool takes an arbitrary text file as input (template.txt in our case) and generates the corresponding packages with files names matching the internal package names.
-That's why template.txt must be modified.
+The script uses the file `template.txt`, contained in this directory, to guide the generation.
+Updating this file will change the template behavior.

-As a result, assuming the invocation illustrated above, the script will generate these files:
+As a result, assuming the invocation illustrated above, the script will generate these files in a new subdirectory `my_route_aggregator` under `OpenUxAS/src/ada/src/services`:

     my_route_aggregator.adb
     my_route_aggregator.ads
     my_route_aggregator_mailboxes.adb
     my_route_aggregator_mailboxes.ads
     uxas-comms-lmcp_net_client-service-my_route_aggregator_interfacing.adb
     uxas-comms-lmcp_net_client-service-my_route_aggregator_interfacing.ads

-The new files will be located in the directory in which the invocation occurred.

 There is one final name to discuss.

 * ServiceName: the name of the service as expected in the rest of OpenUxAS (in C++) and as it appears in the OpenUxAS XML configuration file.
 The name appears in the generated code as a string literal in the interfacing package, specifically as the value of the `Type_Name` constant.

 The script generates the value for the constant, automatically.
 In particular, the script first removes all the underscores in the name passed as the script argument, and then appends "Service" to the result.

 For example, with the following invocation:

-    ./gen_service_files.sh My_Route_Aggregator
+    OpenUxAS/src/ada/src/services$ template/instantiate My_Route_Aggregator

 the generated service name literal would be "MyRouteAggregatorService":